- SAS Blog

 Graduates are automatically signed up to this association, which is free of charge.
 The Association provides all graduates with an alumni e-mail address.
 Your student email account will automatically transfer to become an alumni email account, which includes your emails.
 Graduating students will be informed of the transfer following their graduation in December each year.
+We will use your alumni email account to bring you relevant news, so do please check your account or set up an utomatic re-direct to your regular email account so that you can stay informed.

 For any queries about the School's Alumni Association please e-mail email@example.com